Guilouz/FLSUN-S1-Open-Source-Edition/README.md

 <br /><br />

-This Open Source version uses the microSD port of the core board to boot on a new OS.
+This FLSUN OS is an Open Source version uses the microSD port of the core board to boot on a new OS.
 Which means that the original OS is not modified.
 It’s a kind of dual boot, a simple removal of the microSD card allows to boot on the original OS.

 This new OS is based on Debian 12 Bookworm and is ready to use.

+Benchmark comparison between **STOCK OS** and our **FLSUN OS**: [Geekbench.com](https://browser.geekbench.com/v5/cpu/compare/22823940?baseline=22823878)

 **What's included:**